Living on a boat sounds cool, but is it right for your lifestyle?

 3. Buying a boat is easy, finding a place to put it – not so much.

 Depending on where you live, it can be very challenging to find a place to moor your boat.
-Many big cities have liveaboard licensing requirements and as such many liveaboard licensed marinas can often have huge waiting lists (one in Vancouver has a wait list of 10 years!).
+Many big cities have liveaboard licensing requirements and as such many liveaboard licensed marinas can often have huge waiting lists (read how we skipped a 10 year wait list and got into the best liveaboard marina in Vancouver!).
 Do not buy a boat until you know where you’re going to keep it.
 There are some unlicensed marinas that turn a blind eye to “sneak-a-boards” but you’re really risking getting the boot at any time.

 4. Marinas vs. mooring balls – location will affect your lifestyle.